tiberiumboy/BlendFarm/README.md

 ### TLDR:

+First - Install tauri-cli as this component is needed to run `cargo tauri` command.
+Run the following command:
+`cargo install tauri-cli --version ^2.0.0-rc --locked`

+*Note- For windows, you must encapsulate the version in double quotes!

 To run Tauri app - run the following command under `/BlendFarm/` directory - `cargo tauri dev`

 To run the client app - run the following command under `/BlendFarm/backend/` directory - `cargo run -- -c`